There are several ways to help someone who is being abused.

 • Beliefs About Marriage: Religious and cultural beliefs that God or society demand that they stay loyal & maintain the marriage.
 Often they stay for the sake of the children needing the other parent and wanting to keep the family together.

 • Personal Beliefs: Victims are often still in love with their abuser.
 They believe the abuser to be all-powerful and able to find them wherever they go.
 Many of their fears about the abuser are based in reality, since much of the violence exhibited by the abuser has already happened in the past.
-Victims are 75 times more likely to be severely injured or killed after they leave the relationship.

 • Guilt: Their partner may make them feel guilty about how much it would hurt them, they can’t live without them, and would kill themselves if they left the relationship.
 They stay because of guilt, thinking it’s their fault.